BrandonFirmstone/portfolio2/README.md

 ### Functional Bugs

 - 12/08/2021 - Audio played overlapped every time you click an option.
 Somewhat fixed, now the audio does not overlap but the audio does stop and start again on every option click.
 FIXED - Fixed this through adding typeof to if statement
+- 12/08/2021 - 'Play a game' button in 404.html took you to an unusual place in the repository, meaning the CSS and page did not load properly.
+To fix this, I changed the link that the button took you to.

 ## Known Unfixed Bugs